 hemorrhage may be present due to focal rupture

 Treatment and prognosis

 Polyarteritis nodosa is usually fatal if untreated, often as a result of progressive renal failure or gastrointestinal complications.
-Prompt treatment with corticosteroids and cyclophosphamide can results in remission, and a remission or cure able to be obtained in 90% of patients 3.
+Prompt treatment with corticosteroids and/or cyclophosphamide may result in remission, and a remission/cure can be achieved in 90% of patients 3.

 History and etymology

-It was initially described by Kassmaul and Maier in 1866
+It was initially described by Kussmaul and Maier in 1866.